-If you are successful, you will receive a written offer, including any specific conditions attached to the grant.
+If you are successful you will receive a written offer, including any specific conditions attached to the grant.

-If you are unsuccessful, we will notify you in writing and outline the reasons that you were not successful.
+If you are unsuccessful at stage one or stage two, we will notify you in writing providing feedback from the CRC Advisory Committee.
 You can submit a new application for the same (or similar) project in any future funding rounds.
-You should include new or more information to address the weaknesses that prevented your previous application from being successful.
-If a new application is substantially the same as a previous unsuccessful application, we may refuse to accept it for merit assessment.
+You should include information to address the feedback.
+If a new application is substantially the same as a previous unsuccessful application, we may refuse to consider it.